 Did you enjoy your drive around Lake Tahoe?
 Now it’s time to head back to Reno to grab dinner and relax in your hotel… or hit the city’s vibrant nightlife scene.

-Whether you’re looking for some time outdoors or simply a beautiful drive around the lake, driving around Lake Tahoe offers plenty of opportunities for adventure and relaxation, all within a short drive of downtown Reno.
+Whether you’re looking for some time outdoors, some fun in the sun at one of the best beaches at Lake Tahoe or simply a beautiful drive around the lake, driving around Lake Tahoe offers plenty of opportunities for adventure and relaxation, all within a short drive of downtown Reno.

 Save your favorite pages and visit them here!